kapicorp/kapitan/docs/compile.md

 Special flags:

 - `name`: equivalent of helm template `[NAME]` parameter.
 Ignored if `name_template` is also specified.
 If neither `name_template` nor `name` are specified, the `--generate-name` flag is used to generate a name.
+- `output_file`: name of the single file used to output all the generated resources.
+This is equivalent to call `helm template` without specifing output dir.
+If not specified, each resource is generated into a distinct file.

 - `include_crds` and `skip_tests`: These flags are enabled by default and should be set to `false` to be removed.
 - `debug`: prints the helm debug output in kapitan debug log.